 |view from our suite|

-From the domestic airport we took a taxi to our hotel, the Orchid Garden Suites.
-The registered taxi cost 530 Pesos.
+From the domestic airport, we took a taxi to our hotel, the Orchid Garden Suites.
+The registered cab cost 530 Pesos.
 Orchid Gardens Suites sounds really fancy.
-It is quite good and for 68 € per night for the executive suite, it is reasonably priced.
-The room is spacious and the dining area and receiving area were a plus.
+It is quite good, and for 68 € per night for the executive suite, it is reasonably priced.
+The room is spacious, and the dining area and receiving area were a plus.
 It must have been the most expensive place in our entire trip.
-Manila has many good hotels and budget hotels too.
-A good travel guide like "the Lonely Planet" or Jens Peter's publications (for the German travellers) will prove to be of great aid.
+Manila has many excellent hotels and budget hotels too.
+An excellent travel guide like "the Lonely Planet" or Jens Peter's publications (for the German travellers) will prove to be of great aid.

 The hotel is really classy and has a beautiful lobby.
 The reception staffs were not overly friendly but very professional.
-With a little crappy elevator, we went up to the seventh floor or something, where we got a huge executive suite.
+With a crappy little elevator, we went up to the seventh floor or something, where we got an executive suite.
 Everything was great, clean, with a large living room and kitchenette as well.
 Unfortunately the flush in the toilet is weak and needed a few tries.
-Also a small flaw was that although there was a TV, it only flimmered.
+Also, a small downside was that although there was a TV, it has a crappy reception.

 |pancit and rice go together|

-I went to meet a friend in Ortigas Center, which is way too far from Malate area and ended being in a longest traffic jam ever.
+I went to meet a dentist friend to have my teeth fixed in Ortigas Center, which is way too far from Malate area and ended being in the most extended traffic jam ever.
 I went out at daylight and got back at the hotel at 1:00 a.m.

-There was a great breakfast buffet in the morning, probably the best in our "hotel-breakfast" in our entire trip.
+There was an excellent breakfast buffet in the morning, probably the best in our "hotel-breakfast" in our entire trip.
 Our coffee cups were immediately refilled.
-There were delicious breads, rolls and desserts as well as fantastic Filipino dishes.
+There were delicious bread, rolls and desserts as well as fantastic Filipino dishes.
 There are the Filipino newspapers which fortunately for my companion, were written in English.